Celiac Disease and Autism

 What is the Connection between Autism and Celiac Disease?

-• Children who have autism may also have gastrointestinal issues.
-Children who have these issues should be seen by a pediatric gastroenterologist before starting any treatments like the gluten-free diet.
-Children with autism and gastrointestinal issues may benefit from being screened for celiac disease
+Children who have autism may also have gastrointestinal issues.
+Children who have these issues should be seen by a pediatric gastroenterologist before starting any treatments like the gluten-free diet—they cannot be tested for celiac disease if they aren’t eating gluten.
+Learn more about getting tested.

-• Currently, there is not enough evidence to show that the gluten-free, casein free diet has an impact on symptoms of autism
+There is currently not enough evidence to show that the gluten-free, casein free diet has an impact on symptoms of autism.

 Where Can I Learn More?